microweber-dev/docker/README.md

 - DB_HOST - database host (can be mysql, pgsql and sqlite)
 - DB_PREFIX - database prefix if you need it (for example _mw)

 If you have database running on non-standart port, specify it using DB_HOST variable in following format `DB_HOST=<host>:<port>` (for example `DB_HOST=mysql:3222`).
-If DB env. vars are not defined and php71-apache tag is used, then SQLite will be used and system will be installed with default contents.
+If DB env. vars are not defined and php71-apache tag is used, then SQLite will be used and system will be installed with sample content.

 # Volumes:
 - /usr/src/microweber/config - to store config files.